auth0/universal-login/packages/auth0-acul-js/examples/acul-boilerplate/README.md

 - **Authentication errors**: Verify your Auth0 credentials in `.env.local`
 - **Screen not found**: Ensure your screen directory exists in `src/screens`
 - **Invalid screen name**: Use only screen names that match your directory names in `src/screens`
+- **Token expired errors**: The system will automatically refresh expired tokens

 ## Technical Details